Maryan Zablotskyy: Political Activity

-Zablotskiy served as an assistant to Verkhovna Rada deputies Oleksiy Mushak (8th convocation) and Volodymyr Pylypenko (7th convocation).
+Zablotskiy served as an assistant to Verkhovna Rada deputies Volodymyr Pylypenko (7th convocation) and Oleksiy Mushak (8th convocation).
 Elected as a people's deputy from the Servant of the People party in 2019 (list position №82), he joined the Committee on Finance, Tax, and Customs Policy, chairing the subcommittee on local taxes and fees.
 Zablotskiy is also active in international and inter-parliamentary relations, including as a member of the Permanent Delegation to the Parliamentary Assembly of GUAM, co-chairman of the group for relations with Chile, a deputy head of parliamentary group on inter-parliamentary relations with the United States of America.

 As a public figure, he authored legislation, including a 2015 bill for deregulating the agro-industrial sector by eliminating 22 permit documents.
 He was a principal author of the 2021 land reform law, which transferred state lands outside settlements to territorial communities.
 He spearheaded the installation of a Ronald Reagan monument in Kyiv.

 In 2021, Zablotskiy competed for head of the State Tax Service.
-Over seven years, he has contributed to 155 draft laws, with 30 enacted by the 7th, 8th, and 9th convocations of the Verkhovna Rada.
-He is also a member of the Ukrainian Gun Owners Association.